 Summer and fall are the times of year when many livestock producers participate in fairs, exhibitions and shows.
 However, it is not the time to be lax about biosecurity measures given the ongoing risks of commingling animals at these events.
-An outbreak of vesicular stomatitis (VS) in the southwestern region of the United States was confirmed on June 21, 2019 by the National Veterinary Services Laboratories (NVSL).
-The first case was on a horse farm in Kinney County, Texas.
-Since then the outbreak has spread across Colorado, Nebraska, New Mexico, Oklahoma, Texas, Utah, and Wyoming.
-The U.S. Department of Agriculture, Animal and Plant Health Inspection Service (USDA APHIS) confirmed that the horses on these premises showed clinical signs and tested positive for VS. Horses and other livestock being hauled to and from exhibitions may contribute to spreading this highly contagious disease.
+Horses and other livestock being hauled to and from exhibitions may contribute to spreading vesicular stomatitis (VS) and other highly contagious diseases.
+Current and historic VS incidence reports are published by the USDA Animal and Plant Health Inspection Service.

 The incubation period for VS is two to eight days before an animal develops any signs of infection.
 Clinical signs consist of: